arkaloscom/arkalos-docs/docs/docs/configuration.md

-# Configuration and Environment Setup
+# Python Project Configuration and Environment Setup

 Arkalos uses environment variables and configuration files to manage settings across your entire app and any workflow, script or notebook.